A Stochastic Genetic Interacting Particle Method for Reaction-Diffusion-Advection Equations: Numerical Experiments

-Figure \ref{shear_flow} demonstrates the effect of a sinusoidal shear flow on the reaction-diffusion dynamics, where the SGIP accurately captures the formation of characteristic shear-aligned patterns, showing how the flow stretches and orients the chemical waves along the shear direction.
-In Figure \ref{cellular_flow}, the interaction with cellular flow patterns is shown, with the Lagrangian formulation naturally resolving the complex recirculation zones and their impact on front morphology.
-The cellular flow organizes the reaction fronts into approximately circular structures confined within individual flow cells, while inducing characteristic corrugations along the intercellular boundaries due to hyperbolic stagnation points and associated stretching fields.
-Figure \ref{cateye_flow} examines a more intricate cat eye flow combining cellular and shear components, where the SGIP successfully reproduces the competition between diffusion and advection across different diffusion parameter regimes ($D=0.5$ and $D=1$).
-The method captures the characteristic lobe structures formed by alternating elliptic islands and hyperbolic channels, with lower diffusivity ($D=0.5$) producing sharp lobe boundaries and higher diffusivity ($D=1$) enhancing cross-channel mixing and smoothing front morphology.
-The SGIP resolves how the flow superposition modulates front propagation through the competing recirculation and transport regions.
+We examine the interaction between reaction-diffusion dynamics and three representative steady flows through the model \( u_t = D\Delta u + \mathbf{v} \cdot \nabla u + u(1-u) \).
+For shear flow \( \mathbf{v} = (\sin y, 0) \), Figure \ref{shear_flow} demonstrates that the SGIP accurately captures the characteristic shear-aligned patterns, showing how the flow stretches and orients the chemical waves.
+In cellular flow \( \mathbf{v} = (-\sin x\cos y,\cos x\sin y) \), Figure \ref{cellular_flow} reveals how the Lagrangian formulation naturally resolves complex recirculation zones, organizing reaction fronts into circular structures within individual cells, while inducing corrugations along intercellular boundaries due to hyperbolic stagnation points.